 Product Design, Mobile UI, Brand Identity, Graphic Design, Web Design

 HAVEN is an in-room, press-and-play guided meditation system to help busy, stressed workers recharge.

 Agile Prototyping & Iterating

 To design and test our product, we had one-week sprints.
-We followed a scrum methodology — every sprint, we would prototype and test our Minimum Viable Product, and constantly iterate on the design based on user test feedback.
+We followed a scrum methodology — every sprint, we would design, prototype and test a Minimum Viable Product, then iterate on the design based on user test feedback.